Deuteron production from phase-space coalescence in the UrQMD approach: Results

 \subsection{Excitation function}

-In the last section we summarize the energy dependence of the deuteron-to-proton ratio for central Au+Au collisions, with $b = 3$~fm.
-The mid rapidity ratios ($|y|<0.3$) where calculated at $\sqrt{s_{NN}}=2, 5, 7.7, 11.5, 14.5, 17$ and $19.6$~GeV and shown as red circles in figure \ref{f10}.
-The circles are compared to a fit of thermal model \cite{Andronic:2010qu} and experimental data from the STAR collaboration \cite{Yu:2017bxv}.
-We find that our data is consistent with both the thermal model and the experimental data.
-The decrease of the d/p ratio is due to the decreasing phase space density for baryons at higher beam energies.
+In the last section we summarize the energy dependence of the deuteron-to-proton ratio (and anti-deuteron to anti-proton ratio) for central Au+Au collisions.
+The mid-rapidity ratios ($|y|<0.3$) are calculated at $\sqrt{s_{NN}}=2, 5, 7.7, 11.5, 14.5, 17$ and $19.6$~GeV and are shown as solid lines in Figure \ref{f10}.
+The model calculations are compared to a thermal model fit (dotted line) \cite{Andronic:2010qu} and experimental data from the SIS~\cite{Cleymans:1998yb}, E802~\cite{Ahle:1999in}, PHENIX~\cite{Adler:2004uy}, NA49~\cite{Anticic:2016ckv}, STAR~\cite{Yu:2017bxv}, ALICE~\cite{Anielski:2015zna}, and E814 collaboration~\cite{Barrette:1993hc}.
+We find that our results are consistent with both the thermal model and the experimental data.
+However, it should be noted that the cascade mode calculations of UrQMD starts to underestimate the $d/p$ ratio above 80 GeV center-of-mass energy.
+Above this energy, hybrid model calculations are necessary as indicated by the LHC result.
+The decrease of the d/p ratio towards higher energies is due to the decreasing phase space density for baryons at higher beam energies.
+The decrease of the $\bar{\mathrm{d}}/\bar{\mathrm{p}}$ ratio towards lower energies indicates the surface freeze-out of the anti-protons and thus also a decreased phase space density \cite{Mrowczynski:1993cx,Bleicher:1995dw}.